arg387/arg387/README.md

   </picture>
 </div>

 ---

-  - I'm Argha, a passionate programmer with a love for open-source development,Web development.
+  - I'm Argha, a passionate programmer with a love for open-source development.
   - 🚀 Check out my repositories to see what I'm working on.

 ---